Logo

 John Rudge was promoted to the position of assistant manager in December 1980.

-John Rudge achieved this aim, slashing the wage bill to offset the club's reduced income, the Vale finished 12th.
+John Rudge achieved this aim, slashing the wage bill to offset the club's reduced income, guiding the Vale to a 12th-place finish.

 John Rudge would become the club's top scorer for the next four seasons.